The ultimate packing list for your BWCAW canoe trip

 Canoe Trip Gear List

-Our Complete Outfitting Package includes all of this.
+Our Complete Outfitting Package includes these items.

 Ultralight canoes (with portage pads)